TechyRamesh/cc-template/README.md

 ### Prerequisites
 - Flutter SDK: `v3.32.8`
 - Dart Version: `3.8.1`
+- Node.js: `v16.x` or higher (for Husky Git hooks)

-Make sure you have Flutter and Dart set up on your machine before you proceed with the setup.
-You can install Flutter from [flutter.dev](https://flutter.dev/docs/get-started/install).
+Make sure you have Flutter, Dart, and Node.js set up on your machine before you proceed with the setup.
+You can install Flutter from [flutter.dev](https://flutter.dev/docs/get-started/install) and Node.js from [nodejs.org](https://nodejs.org/).

 ### Run the Project